Michael Morley (banker): Career

-Morley's first senior management position was as CEO of Barclays Bank (Suisse) SA in Geneva from 2002 to 2007.
-He had spent the previous 8 years at Merrill Lynch in London where he was Head of the UK Private Client business and MD of the Ultra High Net Worth business in Europe, Middle East and Africa.
+Morley began his career in 1979 at Lloyds Bank International, where he gained experience in international finance including postings in Latin America.
+He subsequently held a senior position as Managing Director of International Private Banking at Barclays Wealth, and was CEO of Barclays Bank (Suisse) SA in Geneva for five years until 2007.
+He had spent the previous eight years at Merrill Lynch in London where he was Head of the UK Private Client business and Managing Director of the Ultra High Net Worth business in Europe, Middle East and Africa.
 He spent a year as MD of Singer and Friedlander Asset Investment Management before being appointed as CEO of Coutts in May 2009.